 The app surfaces the progression options earned by your last session.
 You're never staring at a blank page wondering what to do next.

-+1 rep across every set.
-Earn your way to the next weight.
+Short of the top?
+Push one more rep on every set next session.
+Earn your way to the next load.

 Gym Mode kicks in when you start a session — screen stays on, hit targets get larger, rest timer pinned to the top.
 Sweat-friendly.